adityasissodiya/pythonLabZeroToFour/labFour/labFour.md

 - Applied thresholding for segmentation.
 - Used template matching for locating objects in an image.
 - Implemented your own template matching algorithm.

-Let me know if you need further clarification or assistance with any part of the lab!